1923–24 Port Vale F.C. season

-The 1923–24 season was Port Vale's fifth consecutive season of football (18th overall) in the English Football League.
-Another season of slow and steady progress saw the club finish one point, and one place higher than the previous campaign.
-The club still lacked a regular goalscorer since selling Bobby Blood, however Wilf Kirkham made his debut, and goals came from all across the team.
+Wilf Kirkham debuted, and goals came from all across the team.
 A still-standing club record was set on 5 April 1924, when Tom Holford played against Derby County at the age of 46.
 The most notable incident in the campaign was the death of Tom Butler on 11 November 1923; he died from complications of a broken arm that he picked up whilst playing for the club.